deNBI/cloud-user-docs/wiki/Tutorials/Kubermatic/index.md

 curl -v https://<DNS_Name/floating_ip>
 ```

-> 💡 **Tip:** For automated http/s-cert renewal via letscenrypt, you need to setup a DNS-entry for the allocated floating-ip from the `dmz` pool.
-When spinning up the cluster it can happen that the certification process fails, since the Octavia Loadbalancer often needs a longer time to be ready in openstack.
-Often it is enough to restart the pod which is in charge of running the certification.
+> 💡 **Tip: Automated HTTPS Certificate Renewal via Let's Encrypt** To enable automated certificate renewal through Let's Encrypt, a DNS entry must be configured for the allocated floating IP from the dmz pool.
+>
+> During initial cluster deployment, the certificate provisioning process may fail due to the Octavia load balancer requiring additional time to reach a ready state in OpenStack.
+In most cases, restarting the pod responsible for certificate management is sufficient to resolve this issue.

 ### 5.9 Troubleshooting